tuanduy16/Calculator/README.md

-A calculator with basic function
+A calculator with basic functions